ahmedrachid/cdc-mssql-greenplum/README.md

-# CDC from MSSQL Debezium to Greenplum through GPSS
+# CDC using Debezium from MSSQL to Greenplum through GPSS

 ## Steps